ZupIT/beagle-docs/content/en/article/migration-guide-analytics2.md

 ## About Analytics 1.0

-In it's first version, you would have to implement a `ClickEvent` or a `ScreenEvent` in the Backend, as in the example below:
+In its first version, you would have to implement a `ClickEvent` or a `ScreenEvent` in the Backend, as shown in the example below:

 ```kotlin
 ClickEvent(